chesedo/chesedo.github.io/content/blog/2024-08-07-manual-dependency-injection.md

 Further imagine our service is a background task which checks for alerts every minute.
 We might therefore request a `MonitoringSystem` on every 1 minute loop.
 This means building the entire dependency tree for `MonitoringSystem` every minute.
-Since the DB connection is one of these dependencies, we will be making a new connection for it every minute too.
+Since the DB connection is one of these dependencies, we will be establishing a new connection for it every minute too.
 And this is unneeded overhead.
 It would be better to make the DB connect once when the program starts, or the first time when the object is requested, and then reuse the object each time the dependency is needed again.